TomasHubelbauer/track-maker/readme.md

 condition not to check that if the argument is optional and probably short circuit.

-### Add support for local import and export to be able to preserve the models

-Saving to and loading from a file should be implemented on top of the current behavior of keeping the code stored in the local storage in the browser.
-This will be parallel to the export to OpenSCAD/STL/GCode feature I am planning, the difference being that this feature will work with the raw source code this tool is processing.

 ### Make the viewport zoom in and out of the point at which the cursor is

 Currently it zooms in and out from the origin, but I think this could be